jasonbot/weblog/content/weblog/aokzoe-a1.md

 *TL;DR*: The hardware is amazing, the support not so much.
 The screen and the gaming power are the big draws.

-The A1 has been supplanted by the A1 Pro at this point, so you should be able to find A1s much chaper now.
+The A1 has been supplanted by the A1 Pro at this point, so you should be able to find A1s much cheaper now.